AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Relative_Strength_Index_(RSI).md

 ## Visualization

-Indicator visualization depends on the series you chose to display it with, here is a sample where SMA with different parameters and settings is added to different plots:
+Indicator visualization depends on the series you chose to display it with, here is a sample where RSI with different parameters and settings is added to different plots:

 ```
 // create RSI indicator with period 14 and shown as column on the second plot
-rsi14 = plot_1.sma(mapping, 14).series();
+rsi14 = plot_1.rsi(mapping, 14).series();
 rsi14.name('RSI(14)');
 rsi14.stroke('#bf360c');